x0techdad/minecraft-vending-machine/README.md

       * Required to host your image.
       * Make sure to verify your email, otherwise you will not be able to upload your image.
   3. In your CLI navigate to the `.\docker` directory
-  4. Build the docker image using the project DockerFile provided.
+  4. Build the docker image using `.\docker\DockerFile`.
 Assign an image name and tag, its recommended you use a build version number for tag.

       `docker login`